Sage Privacy Policy

 Sage Truck Driving Schools Privacy Policy

 Welcome to the Sage Truck Driving Schools Privacy Policy (the “Policy”).
-For purposes of this Policy, the terms “we,” “us,” and “our” refer to Sage Truck Driving Schools, which does business under the International Education Corporation family of companies, and all of its parent, subsidiaries and affiliates and “you” or “your” refers to you, as a user of our educational services, including any use of our website and software applications whether operated by us or on our behalf (“Services”).
+For purposes of this Policy, the terms “Sage”, “we,” “us,” and “our” refer to Sage Truck Driving Schools; “you” or “your” refers to you, as a user of our educational services, including any use of our websites, software applications, and mobile apps, whether operated by us or on our behalf (“Services”).
 It is important that you read this Policy together with any other privacy notice we may provide on specific occasions when we are collecting or processing your Personal Information so that you understand how and why we are using your data.
 This Policy supplements those other notices and is not intended to override them.

 This Policy describes: